- Agate – Meaning, Symbolism and Superstitions

 Gardeners who wear an agate ring should have an easier time making the grounds flourish beautifully.

-Sometimes the veins of the this gemstone can resemble a tree.
+Sometimes the veins of the Moss agate can resemble a tree.

 Agate for Farmers

-Dairy farmers in Europe used to (some still do) eagerly hang an agate stone above the door of the barn.
+Dairy farmers in Europe used to (some still do) eagerly hang an agate stone above the door of the dairies.
 This severed different purposes.

 Orpheus of Ancient Rome sings: